Symbiotic star candidates in Gaia Data Release 3: Acknowledgments

 \section{Acknowledgments}

+We thank an anonymous referee for comments and suggestions that improved our work.
 SEB is grateful for support from the Undergraduate Research Opportunity Program at the University of Utah.
-This research has made use of the SIMBAD database \citep{simbad2000}, and the VizieR catalog access tool \citep{vizier2000}, operated at CDS, Strasbourg, France.
+This research has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
+Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
+This research has also made use of the SIMBAD database \citep{simbad2000}, and the VizieR catalog access tool \citep{vizier2000}, operated at CDS, Strasbourg, France.
 We are thankful for the availability of these resources.